8 Foods High in Iodine

 However, menopause can make thyroid-related symptoms – like fatigue, weight changes, and hair thinning – more noticeable, which sometimes leads women to wonder if they need more iodine.

 If you’re concerned about your iodine intake or thyroid health, LifeMD’s Women’s Health Program can help.
-We offer comprehensive testing to assess thyroid function and individualized treatment plans, combining medication, lifestyle guidance, and continuous tracking to support your thyroid and overall well-being.
+We offer comprehensive testing to assess thyroid function and individualized treatment plans, combining medication, lifestyle guidance, and nutrition to support your thyroid and overall well-being.

 Striking the right balance is important.
 Too little iodine can lead to deficiency, increasing the risk of hypothyroidism and goiter.
 On the other hand, getting too much can also disrupt thyroid function and, in some cases, make existing thyroid conditions worse.